-This will make sure MPFR was built correctly.
-If you get error messages, please report this to the MPFR mailing-list 'mpfr@inria.fr'.
-(See Chapter 3 [Reporting Bugs], page 5, for information on what to include in useful bug reports.)
+In case of failure, you may want to check whether the problem is already known.
+If not, please report this failure to the MPFR mailing-list 'mpfr@inria.fr'.
+For details, See Chapter 3 [Reporting Bugs], page 5.

 5. 'make install'